List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure it matches the physical RC book and the seller’s ID.
+1. Check RC details on Parivahan app — Verify the owner’s name, vehicle registration date, and current insurance status.
+This ensures the seller is legitimate and the car’s history matches.

-- Match chassis and engine numbers: Locate the chassis number (usually stamped under the bonnet, on a door frame sticker, or under the passenger seat) and the engine number.
-Cross-check these with the RC book and the Parivahan app.
+2. Match chassis number — Find the chassis number (usually under the bonnet, on a doorframe sticker, or etched near the driver’s seat) and ensure it precisely matches the RC book.

-- Perform a cold start test: Arrange to visit when the car hasn’t been started for several hours.
-Listen for any difficulty starting, excessive smoke, or unusual engine noises, which could indicate underlying engine issues.
+4. Cold start test — Arrange to visit when the car hasn’t been started for several hours.
+A hard start, excessive smoke, or unusual noises point to potential engine issues.

-- Verify duplicate key availability: Ask for the duplicate key.
-Getting a new smart key from a Honda dealer can cost anywhere from ₹8,000-₹20,000, plus programming charges.
+12. Verify duplicate key — Ensure the seller has the duplicate key.
+Getting a new smart key from the dealer for the Elevate can cost ₹8,000-₹20,000.

 Insider Checks